Skip to main content

 Properties

-• name: The name of the function, such as transfer.
+• name (string): The name of the function, such as transfer.

-• signature: The full name and type signature of the function, such as transfer(address,uint256).
+• signature (string): The full name and type signature of the function used in the Solidity ABI, such as transfer(address,uint256).
+This is an empty string for functions that are not externally callable.

-• selector: The selector of this function as a string without a 0x prefix, such as 1234abcd.
+• selector (string): The selector of this function as a string without a 0x prefix, such as 1234abcd.
 Empty string if the function is not externally callable, or if it is a fallback, receive, or constructor function.

-• isExternallyCallable: a boolean value indicating whether this function may be invoked directly using an external call.
+• isExternallyCallable (bool): a boolean value indicating whether this function may be invoked directly using an external call.

-• visibility: the visibility of this function, such as external, public, internal, and private.
+• visibility (string): the visibility of this function, such as external, public, internal, and private.

-• mutability: the mutability of this function, such as nonpayable, payable, view, and pure.
+• mutability (string): the mutability of this function, such as nonpayable, payable, view, and pure.

-• contract: the Contract that has this function.
+• contract (Contract): the Contract that has this function.
 Note that this is not necessarily the same as the contract that defined this function; for example, if A inherits f from B, then the Function object for A.f will have A as its contract property, not B.

-• reachable: an object that may be iterated to get "reachable" objects.
-Supports iteration over Functions, expressions, and statements, to get all functions/expressions/statements (respectively) that are reachable from this Function.
+• reachable: an object that may be iterated to get objects that are "reachable" from this function.
+Supports iteration over Functions, expressions, statements, to get all functions/expressions/statements (respectively) that are reachable from this Function.
+Also supports StorageRead and StorageWrite, for convenience.
+For example, if f() calls g() and g() calls h(), then when iterating Function x IN f.reachable, x will iterate over both g and h.

 Iterators